 We find these to be the most common questions.
 If you have others, please don’t hesitate to call our office.
 We offer a variety of orthodontic treatments to meet your needs.

-Dr. Michael McDermott is an orthodontist who offers treatments for adults at his facilities in Minnesota.
-You can learn more about orthodontic treatments by visiting one of these offices:
+Accordingly, Dr. Michael McDermott is an orthodontist who offers treatments for adults at his facilities in Minnesota.
+Finally, you can learn more about orthodontic treatments by visiting one of these offices:

 • Pequot Lakes – 218-568-5600